All Products

 2. Upload the dataset to OSS.

-You can use the console or command-line interface (CLI) to upload the Parquet files to a specified path.
+Use the console or CLI to upload the Parquet files to the specified path.
 For more information, see Simple upload.

-1. You can create a temporary view in the Spark environment to verify that the data can be read correctly.
+1. Create a temporary view in your Spark environment to verify that the data is readable.

 CREATE OR REPLACE TEMPORARY VIEW